mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 the source server performed writes during data transfer.
 9. On the target server, change ownership of datadir contents to the *mysql*-user and start MariaDB-server.
-10. Have the target server start replicating from the master.
+10. Have the target server start replicating from the primary.

 The rebuild-operation is a monitor module command and is best launched with MaxCtrl.
 The command takes three arguments: the monitor name, target server name and source server name.
 The source server can be left out, in which case it is autoselected.
-When autoselecting, the monitor prefers to pick an up-to-date slave server.
-Due to the `--safe-slave-backup`-option, the slave will stop replicating until the backup data has been transferred.
+When autoselecting, the monitor prefers to pick an up-to-date replica server.
+Due to the `--safe-slave-backup`-option, the replica will stop replicating until the backup data has been transferred.
 ```
 maxctrl call command mariadbmon async-rebuild-server MariaDB-Monitor MyServer3 MyServer2
 ```
-The operation does not launch if the target server is already replicating or if the source server is not a master or slave.
+The operation does not launch if the target server is already replicating or if the source server is not a primary or replica.

 Steps 6 and 8 can take a long time depending on the size of the database and if writes are ongoing.
 During these steps, the monitor will continue monitoring the